100% of our travelers rated this extension "Excellent" in 2014

-A colorful mix of small villages and cultural centers that often seem hidden in a large metropolis of more than 13 million people, Tokyo is likely the world’s busiest and most complex metropolitan area.
+A colorful mix of small villages and cultural centers that often seem hidden in a city of more than 13 million people, Tokyo is likely the world’s busiest and most complex metropolitan area.
 Discover a city of high energy, blazing neon lights, and almost endless possibilities.

 - It's Included: